kincl/aws-parallelcluster/terraform/README.md

 # AWS ParallelCluster Infrastructure with Terraform

-This Terraform configuration creates the base infrastructure needed to deploy AWS ParallelCluster, including networking, security groups, and shared storage.
+This Terraform configuration creates the base infrastructure needed to deploy AWS ParallelCluster, including networking, security groups, shared storage, and custom AMI building via Image Builder.

 ## What This Creates